 Who were the chairs of the task forces?

 Tom Ferber, Consultant, City of Bloomington

 When and where are the meetings?

-Task force meetings occur at least once during the policy committee meeting schedule in the summer.
+Task force meetings occur at least once during the summer.
 Task forces can also meet other times of the year when an issue may warrant more guidance and technical expertise.

 The Development Finance Task Force (formerly the TIF Task Force) typically meets twice a year: once between the first and second policy committee meeting (in August) and once before the legislative session starts in January.
 Its recommendations are shared with the LMC Improving Local Economies Committee.

 The Elections Task Force is joined with the Minnesota Clerks and Finance Officers Association (MCFOA) Elections Task Force and typically meets at least once in August to refine recommendations that will be shared with the LMC Improving Service Delivery Policy Committee.
 This group may have additional meetings if needed.

 The Telecommunications Task Force meets throughout the year to discuss policy recommendations that are brought before the Improving Local Economies Committee.
 They will likely have their next meeting in mid-June.